gbfansheng/TidyXCAsset/README.md

 1. Change the path to your project in TidyPNA.py
 2. change the path to your excluded path in TidyPNG_Exclude.txt.
-3. run the script
+3. run the script: python3 TidyPNG.py

-python3 TidyPNG.py